ietf-wg-idr/RFC4271bis/rfc4271bis.md

    at least one resolvable route Rte2 that matches Rte1's intermediate network address and is not recursively resolved (directly or indirectly) through Rte1.
-If multiple matching routes are available, only the longest matching route SHOULD be considered.
+If multiple matching routes are available, only the longest matching route is considered.

 2. Routes referencing interfaces (with or without intermediate